avayedawadi/LMC-MP3/content/nonprofit-communication.md

 Nonprofits care about outcomes.

-- ❌ "We added client-side validation for malformed payloads."
+- BAD = "We added client-side validation for malformed payloads."
-- ✅ "We added checks so users can't submit broken forms anymore."
+- GOOD = "We added checks so users can't submit broken forms anymore."

-### 3. Send Regular Updates

-Each update should include:
-- What we completed
-- What we're doing next
-- Any blockers
-- Questions where we need their input

-### 4. Confirm Assumptions
+### 3. Confirm Assumptions

-Repeat requirements back in your own words to check understanding.
+- Repeat requirements back in your own words to check understanding.
+- Also, sometimes the non-profits ARE well versed
+    - Have a conversation first to understand where they stand, and adjust your communication accordingly